-The PFP believe in striking a balance between an affordable, but stable, contribution and taking investment risk.
+The PFP believes in striking a balance between affordable, but stable, contributions and taking investment risk.
 It is appreciated that this balance may change over time.
 The aim is to not take any more investment risk than is necessary.

 Investment horizon